Digital-Preservation-Finland/warc-migrator/README.rst

            format: WARC File Format 1.0

-    3. User defined fields, which will overwrite the possibly existing fields with the same key added in steps 3.1 and 3.2.
+    3. User defined fields, which will overwrite the possibly existing fields with the same key added in steps 3.1. and 3.2.

 4. The actual ARC metadata payload is the ARC header including the possible XML metadata.

-5. The actual payload of the other records are direct copies of the payloads of the original records, but those HTTP header values are URL encoded, which can not be fitted to US-ASCII.
-This URL encoding rule applies also to the description of the statusline.
+5. The actual payloads of the other records are direct copies of the payloads of the original records, but those HTTP header values are URL encoded, which can not be fitted to US-ASCII.
+This URL encoding rule applies also to the description in the statusline.

 **Migration of WARC 0.17/0.18 files to WARC 1.0**